 James Wei James graduated with a BSc in Economics in 2014 and a part-time MSc in Statistics in 2019, both at the London School of Economics.
 He first became interested in Machine Learning during his five years working as a Quantitative Researcher at Bank of America Merrill Lynch, where he focused on developing machine learning methods to forecast macroeconomic time series.
 However, with the recent advances in experimental capabilities within the life sciences, James became increasingly fascinated by the wide-reaching and socially impactful applications of machine learning to medicine.
 James’s goal during his PhD research is to help develop new tools that can be applied to this area.

 Harrison Zhu Harrison grew up in Beijing and did his MSci in Mathematics at Imperial College London and Ecole Polytechnique Fédérale de Lausanne (EPFL).
 His masters thesis entitled ‘Topics in Spatiotemporal Modelling for Crop Growth’, supervised by Ben Calderhead, discussed Bayesian methods that can be used to provide early prediction of crop yield via remote sensing data.
 Currently, Harrison is especially interested in nonparametric Bayes’ and kernel methods with applications to environmental sciences, agriculture and public health and is currently supervised by Seth Flaxman (Imperial) and Maxime Rischard (Cervest Limited).
-He has also worked on point cloud retrieval algorithms at Shell Research before, where he worked with Farhad Bazyari and Joao Domingos.
+He has also worked at Shell Research.
 In his spare time, Harrison enjoys jogging in Hyde Park and occasionally playing some tennis.
 Harrison speaks English, Mandarin and French.